vahidhedayati/ajaxdependancyselection/README.md

 0.38 - 	appendName appendValue values not being passed from tagLib to services..

 0.37 -	selectJs files updated logic added to if autocomp is set in
-		any g:selectPrimary/Secondary then it will look for autocompleteSecondary tag to fullfill autocomplete refer to selectauto3.gsp
+		any ads:selectPrimary/Secondary then it will look for autocompleteSecondary tag to fullfill autocomplete refer to selectauto3.gsp

 0.36 -	minor bug in selectController '' used instead of "" for attrs.id so id was being shown as attrs.id

-0.35 - 	Made values updated default values optional - if appendValue is given in g:select then it will set appendName to default value
+0.35 - 	Made values updated default values optional - if appendValue is given in ads:select then it will set appendName to default value

-0.34 - 	Now supporting multiple dependency calls, in a given g:select you can now declare upto 5 depended object bound to a primary or secondary selection.
+0.34 - 	Now supporting multiple dependency calls, in a given ads:select you can now declare upto 5 depended object bound to a primary or secondary selection.

 0.33 - 	Too minor to mention